Is an electronic signature legal in Uruguay? What laws mainly regulate electronic signatures?

 Uruguay recognizes two types of electronic signatures, namely simple electronic signatures and advanced electronic signatures.

-A simple electronic signature is defined as “electronic form data attached to or logically associated with an electronic document, used by the signer as a means of identification.”
+A simple electronic signature is defined as “electronic data in a form that is attached to or logically associated with an electronic document, used by the signer as a means of identification.”

 **By default, eSignGlobal electronic signatures can meet Uruguay's requirements for simple electronic signatures**